June 2010 California elections

 Elections were held in California on June 8, 2010.
 Five propositions and two special elections, one for a State Senate seat and the other for a State Assembly seat were on the ballot.
 Primary elections for all statewide offices, a seat to the United States Senate, all Californian seats to the House of Representatives, all of the seats of the State Assembly, and all even-numbered seats of the State Senate, along with the first round election for the nonpartisan Superintendent of Public Instruction were also held.

-Propositions
+Ballot Propositions

-Proposition 13

-Proposition 13 is a legislatively referred constitutional amendment prohibiting the reassessment of property values due to seismic retrofitting work.

-Proposition 14

-Proposition 14 is an initiative statute establishing nonpartisan blanket primaries.

-Proposition 15

-Proposition 15 is an initiative statute creating a public campaign finance system for Secretary of State elections.

-Proposition 16

-Proposition 16 is an initiative constitutional amendment requiring a two-thirds majority to establish or expand public electricity providers.

-Proposition 17

-Proposition 17 is an initiative statute allowing auto insurance companies to charge based on continuity of insurance coverage.
+Five statewide propositions were on the ballot.